-As stated, William Girling and King George V Reservoirs are SNCIs.
-This is understood to relate primarily to their ornithological interest however, and is unlikely to be affected by discharge of treated effluent from Deephams STW.
+As stated, William Girling and King George V Reservoirs SSSIs, together forming.
+This is understood to relate primarily to their ornithological interest, particularly over wintering and moulting ducks.
+It is not thought that the discharge of treated effluent from Deephams STW will effect this habitat, but further research may be necessary to confirm this.
 The public perception of this issue may require addressing however.